- Diversification can help manage risk.

 Once you have a target mix, you need to keep it on track with periodic checkups and rebalancing.
 If you don't rebalance, a good run in stocks could leave your portfolio with a risk level that is inconsistent with your goal and strategy.

 What if you don't rebalance?
-The hypothetical portfolio shows what would have happened if you didn’t rebalance a portfolio from 2006–2019: The stock allocation would have grown dramatically (see chart).
+The hypothetical portfolio shows what would have happened if you didn’t rebalance a portfolio from 2000 to 2020: The stock allocation would have grown significantly.

 How an investment mix can change over time